zkauff/Pi-Assistant/README.md

 # Pi-Assistant
-A customizable speech controlled assistant built using a Raspberry.
+A customizable speech controlled assistant built using a Raspberry Pi.